-I think you'd agree with us when we say that singing bowl music can be very relaxing and beneficial.
+We think you'd agree with us when we say that singing bowl music can be very relaxing.
 But what are the best kinds of singing bowl music and what are the best places to find it?
-In this blog post, we describe the different kinds of singing bowl music and outline our list of the top 11 free singing bowl recordings available online.
+In this blog post, we reveal the different kinds of singing bowl music and outline our list of the top 11 free singing bowl recordings available online.
 At the end of the post, we will also explain why playing an actual singing bowl can have greater benefits than simply listening to recordings.
 Read on!

 Tibetan singing bowls, sometimes called Himalayan bowls or simply singing bowls, are known for their harmonic, calming sounds.
 As such, this instrument has been used for hundreds of years in Buddhist temples accompanying chants and meditations.
 Today, Tibetan singing bowl music can be enjoyed by anyone seeking calming, meditative sounds.
 Whether you are studying, working, meditating or preparing to sleep, Tibetan singing bowl music can be enjoyed in your day-to-day life.
 Singing bowls have also become very important instruments in sound baths, which are increasing in popularity.